-George Knollis Jarvis (1803-1873) – George junior – married in 1833, Emily Pretyman, eldest daughter of the Chancellor of Lincoln Cathedral.
+George Knollis Jarvis (1803-1873) – George junior – married in 1833, Emily Pretyman (1815-1840), eldest daughter of the Chancellor of Lincoln Cathedral.
 They lived in the former Gunman mansion called, by George Jarvis senior, the Maison Dieu Estate.
 Emily died on 6 March 1840 at the age of 24 and was buried in St Mary’s church – a memorial to her can be seen by the north door.
 George junior move to the Knees in Shepherdswell and was active in Dover affairs including the Dover branch of the Shipwrecked Fishermen & Mariners’ Benevolent Society and chairing various local committees such as the Dover Pavement Board.
-In the 1851 census, George junior was back at the Gunman mansion with his two children, Emily Louisa Harriet born 1835 and George Eden born on 6 March1840 and his father.
+In the 1851 census, George junior was back at the Maison Dieu Estate with his two children, Emily Louisa Harriet born 1835 and George Eden born on 6 March1840 and his father.
 George senior died shortly after and was buried at St James’ church.
 George junior inherited all his estates but his wife Emily had died giving birth to George Eden and her memorial can be seen by the north door of St Mary’s Church.

 By the time Henry Bruyere took over the management of the Fector bank, he was an elected Dover councillor and magistrate.
 With an eye on becoming mayor, in 1828 he and Judith presented a silver snuff horn or mull, to the town council.
 Together with Judith’s younger brother John Minet junior, they also gave pieces of ‘Plate.’
 In November 1829, Bruyere was elected Mayor but the following year Rowland Stephenson (1782–1856), a highly respected London businessman, who had relatives living in Dover, disappeared.
 At the time of his disappearance Stephenson was the treasurer or trustee of several companies and charitable trusts including London’s St Bartholomew’s Hospital.
 He had, however, invested heavily in Thomas Horner’s London Colisseum in Regent‘s Park using money that he had been entrusted with.
 Following his disappearance, Stephenson opened accounts at both the Fector and Latham banks and Bruyere on Latham’s advice notified the authorities in London.
 Unaware of this but realising that the heat was on, Stephenson called into both banks to close his accounts.
 The tellers refused and Stephenson disappeared to resurface in America.